How to Apply for Aid

-The PIN serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
+The FSA ID serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
 It’s like the personal identification number you receive from your bank that enables you to access your account.
-Because your PIN serves as your electronic signature, you should not give it to anyone.
+Because your FSA ID serves as your electronic signature, you should not give it to anyone.

-You need a PIN in order to perform any of the following tasks:
+You need a FSA ID in order to perform any of the following tasks: